preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ## Setup Steps
 1. Download the Xubuntu ISO from https://xubuntu.org/download
-2. Create a new VM in UTM or VirtualBox:
+2. Create a new VM in UTM:
    - Allocate 64 GB disk, 4–8 GB RAM
    - Install Xubuntu inside the VM
 3. Download ModelSim from: https://fpgasoftware.intel.com/